 Related Posts: Nepal’s Annapurna Circuit – Is It Still Worth Doing?

 When it comes to hiking and trekking, nothing comes close to Nepal!
 Age-old trails going up the various valleys of the Himalayas, the crossing of an occasional 5000-meter high pass, and the nearby presence of one or two of the fifty highest mountain peaks in the world – Nepal has it all.
-Add to the mix a well-developed trekker infrastructure and fascinating local cultural groups with their Hindu and Buddhist rituals and architecture and you have the ingredients of an experience few if any other places can offer.
+Add to the mix a well-developed trekker infrastructure and deep-rooted cultural groups with their Hindu and Buddhist rituals and architecture and you have the ingredients of an experience few if any other places can offer.

 I was last in Nepal in 2006.
 Over a two-month period that autumn I walked the Annapurna Circuit trail and spent three weeks in the Everest region on the Three Passes trek, which to my mind is the #1 long-distance trek in the world.
 As 2016 approached I was looking forward to a return visit and another great hike – but then the earthquakes of 2015 shook the country and my plans were put on hold.
 Well, here we are three years later and I am finally set to return.
 I fly to Kathmandu via Abu Dhabi in early April.

 But where to go?
 I wanted to walk new trails and honed in on the two following possibilities, one in the Annapurna region and the other just east of it with Manaslu, the world’s eighth-highest mountain as the focal point.

 - a walk up the Nar-Phu valley and then a traverse of the Tilicho Lakes to Jomsom

 - the Manaslu Circuit with a side trip up the Tsum Valley